Holographic metals at finite volume: Discussion and future directions

 \section{Discussion and future directions}

+We have constructed the spherically symmetric electron star solution in global AdS spacetime, by setting the fluid describing the star in full thermodynamic equilibrium with its environment, at finite temperature $T$ and chemical potential $\mu$.
+The first interesting result is that the previously described `electron cloud' solution~\cite{Hartnoll:2011,Thorlacius:2011} does not appear, as the thermodynamic equilibrium requires it to be fully swallowed by the black hole.
+Moreover, the spherical geometry provides an intrinsic length scale $a$ necessary to disentangle the temperature and chemical potential as independent thermodynamic dimensions.
+We interpret the resulting phase diagram as the dual description of a strongly coupled holographic metal at finite density confined within a spherical vessel.

-We have constructed the spherically symmetric holographic electron star solution at finite temperature $T$ and chemical potential $\mu$.
-We performed a Katz equilibrium analysis and found that the system possesses a stable branch that eventually destabilizes at a certain temperature, never regaining stability.
-This implies the existence of a finite region in the boundary phase space $(\mu_\infty, T_\infty)$ where the star is stable, extending up to a critical boundary where a second-order phase transition occurs.
-Contrary to the neutron star case previously studied in~\cite{Grandi:2018}, the electron star only exhibits a dense core structure when it is stable, while the power-law behavior emerges strictly when the solution becomes unstable.
+We performed a Katz equilibrium analysis and found that the system possesses a stable branch that eventually destabilizes at a critical central temperature, never regaining stability.
+This implies the existence of a finite region in the $(\tilde{\mu}_\infty, \tilde{T}_\infty)$ phase space where the star exists, extending up to a critical boundary where the stable and unstable branches meet.
+In contrast to the holographic neutron star case previously studied in~\cite{Grandi:2018}, the electron star exhibits a 'pure core´ structure exclusively when it is stable, whereas the power-law asymptotic behavior emerges strictly once the solution becomes unstable.

-We computed the free energy of the star in the grand canonical ensemble and compared it with the Reissner-Nordström black hole and TAdS$_4$ vacuum solutions within the saddle point approximation.
-At finite temperature, the dominant solutions are the electron star and the black hole, for which we obtained the corresponding phase transition curve.
-Notably, this first-order phase transition occurs well before the aforementioned second-order instability.
-We interpret the resulting phase diagram as corresponding to a holographic metal at finite density.
-Furthermore, we identified a quantum critical point at finite chemical potential, around which the different phases are organized.
+We computed the grand canonical potential of the star and compared it with the Reissner-Nordström-AdS black hole (BH) and TAdS vacuum solutions within the saddle-point approximation.
+At finite temperature, the electron star is the dominant solution within a bounded thermodynamic region that depends strongly on the internal fluid parameters.
+For these regions, we mapped the corresponding phase transition curves separating the star from the black hole and TAdS phases.
+Depending on the choice of parameters, the electron star can undergo transitions to both the black hole and TAdS states, revealing a rich phase structure that includes triple points.
+Notably, these first-order phase transitions always occur well before the onset of the aforementioned second-order thermodynamic instability.
+Furthermore, we characterized the various quantum critical points at finite chemical potential, around which the global phase structure is organized.